 During this time organizations are running low on food items, help them stay well stocked for those in need.

 To cover expenses related to COVID-19, help with free, no-interest loans is one click away.
-Additionally, a new loan fund has been established to help Jews in need.
-GET HELP.

 Jewish Family Service (JFS) SOVA Community Food & Resource Program is now providing prepackaged bags of food to help minimize the risk to both clients and volunteers.
 The JFS senior nutrition program is now providing all food via delivery.
 To receive these services, please call JFS Central Access at (877) 275-4537.